exoplatform/web-conferencing/documentation/ACHITECTURE.md

 Web Conferencing at client-side consists of core Javascript module `webConferencing` that should be used for call providers registration in Platform UI.
 The core module also exposes an API for gettings contextual information (current user, space, chat room) and calling REST and CometD services of Web Conferencing.
 This way a connector developer doesn't need directly access the web services of the core, but use Javascript methods instead and concentrate on its provider logic.

 Below a diagram of Web Conferencing architecture.
-TBD

 ![Web Conferencing architecture](/documentation/images/architecture.png)